sweetsmarthome/esphome-docs/guides/installing_esphome.rst

 and try ``pip3 install --user esphome`` command again.
 ESPHome will be installed in ~/Library/Python/3.8/bin directory (3.8 is the version number of Python 3 with macOS 12).
-If you don't want to type full path to ESPHome programs, you can run ``echo 'export PATH=$PATH:$HOME/Library/Python/3.8/bin' >> $HOME/.zshrc``, then close and re-open your Terminal window.
+If you don't want to type the full path to ESPHome programs, you can run ``echo 'export PATH=$PATH:$HOME/Library/Python/3.8/bin' >> $HOME/.zshrc``, then close and re-open your Terminal window.